JesusRivera98/ObjectOrientedProgramming/README.md

   * A class inherits from more than one super class (It is not supported by Java)

 ## Overriding
+> If a class inherits a method from its superclass, then there is a chance to override the method provided that it is not marked final.
+>The benefit of overriding is: ability to define a behavior that's specific to the subclass type, which means a subclass can implement a parent class method based on its requirement.
+>In object-oriented terms, overriding means to override the functionality of an existing method.

+In compile time, the check is made on the reference type.
+However, in the runtime, JVM figures out the object type and would run the method that belongs to that particular object.

 ## Polymorphism